vladdez/rainfall/level1/walkthrough.md

 - attack: buffer overflow
-- binary behavior:
+- binary behavior: get argument and do nothing
 - targeted functions: run and main
 - vulnerability in main: gets() function (receives user input) has no buffer limit
-- vulnerability in run: system() run /bin/sh
+- vulnerability in run: system() runs /bin/sh

 Method:
 - find the overflow size